Why do you need a fireplace grate or andirons?

 7 | Fireplace grate or andirons with a grate are ideal for concealing the burner bed in a gas fireplace

-Antique fireplace accessories, such as fireplace grates or andirons, add a lot of ambiance to the fireplace.
-Specifically, in a gas fireplace, they can contribute to making the gas fireplace indistinguishable from a wood-burning fireplace.
-This is possible by incorporating the burner bed in a fireplace grate or in a combination of andirons with a grate.
-In that case, pay close attention to the requirements of the burner bed and its construction before choosing the burner bed and fireplace grate.
+Antique fireplace accessories, like grates or andirons, add significant ambiance, making a gas fireplace resemble a wood-burning one.
+This involves integrating the burner bed within a grate or andirons with a grate setup, carefully considering the burner bed's specifications for a seamless look.
+Customization might be required, but specialists in this area can provide solutions.
 Of course, not all gas fireplace installation companies are keen on this because customization is required.
 However, experts for this can certainly be found.

 A gas fireplace with a beautifully concealed burner bed in the fireplace grate